 As a result of these efforts, the number of trafficking cases has decreased between 2014 and 2018 from 13 to 8 (as of July 2018) respectively.

-According to Article 15 of the law “On Combating Human Trafficking”, victims and statutory victims of human trafficking shall be released from criminal liability for committing acts under the article 344 (illegal crossing of state borders of Georgia), article 362 (preparation or use of a forged document, seal, stamp or blank) of the Criminal Code of Georgia, and article 1,723 (prostitution) and article 185 (residing in Georgia in violation of the registration rules established for Georgian citizens and aliens residing in Georgia) of the Code of Administrative Offences.
-Law enforcement will not prosecute victims/statutory victims of human trafficking for crimes committed during the period of them being victims.

 Paragraphs 24 and 25 - Participation in political and public life

 In Georgia, women’s participation in decision-making processes remains low.
 Under Georgian law, men and women have equal rights as voters and candidates.